Anniversary of PlayStation in France: these cult games that have marked history (FF 7, Gran Turismo, Tekken…)

 Tomb Raider

 If Lara Croft is an icon, it’s largely thanks to the PlayStation.
 Tomb Raider was released in 1996 on two simultaneous supports, with the Saturnbut it’s the Sony machine that gave it its pedigree.
 The famous heroine has revolutionized the action-adventure game by taking us to the four corners of the world and especially by becoming the first female video game character to reach such a level of popularity.
-Highly associated with the success of the brand’s first console, Tomb Raider exceeded 7 million sales and was the starting point of a saga that still enjoys a great deal of love from its fans, a quarter of a century after the first adventures of the famous explorer.
+Highly associated with the success of the brand’s first console, Tomb Raider exceeded 7 million sales and was the starting point of a saga that still enjoys a great deal of love from its fans, a quarter of a century following the first adventures of the famous explorer.

 Tekken 3

 While fans of fighting games have sworn by Street Fighter for many years, Namco decided to hit hard on PlayStation with its own fighting game license.
 Available in three episodes on Sony’s first console, it will somehow reach its apotheosis with the excellent (and mythical) Tekken 3, absolute synthesis of all that the developer knew how to do best in his field in his time, between magnificent graphics, high-end sound effects and precise and polished gameplay.
-It will also be the 5th best-selling game on the console with 8.3 million units sold, which says a lot about the well-deserved success of this last part of the original trilogy.
+It will also be the 5th best-selling game on the console with 8.3 million units sold, which says a lot regarding the well-deserved success of this last part of the original trilogy.

 Spyro the Dragon